the-data-center/Who-Lives/README.md

 The second time you knit, you want fig.path to be wp-graphics/uploads/[year]/[month number] so that it generates all the graphics to a folder that you can upload the contents of into aws to the url specified - "https://s3.amazonaws.com/files.datacenterresearch/who-lives"

 Before the project wraps up, be sure to make notes in the "updates.txt" document for future reference, so we don't re-do old work.
+Also, edit this Readme to be up to date.

 ------